Justiceleeg/always-on-app/docs/IMPLEMENTATION_PLAN.md

 - [ ] Document environment setup for future developers

 ### Demo Checkpoint
 Complete, polished application ready for client demonstration.
-User can enroll voice, add speakers with consent, capture transcriptions with location data, and query their conversation history via natural language chat with rich citations.
+User can enroll voice, capture transcriptions of their own speech with location data, and query their conversation history via natural language chat with rich citations.

 ---